xelaj/mtproto/README.md

     })
 ```

 Why?
 We don't know!
-This method is described in Telegram API docs, any other starting requests will recieve error.
+This method is described in Telegram API docs, any other starting requests will receive error.

 ### How to use phone authorization?